rufig/spf/spf4root/readme.en.txt

 manually (specify the correct path to your spf4.exe) and run it.
 Now you can write your code, save it as the *.f file and execute it by simply doubleclicking the source file.
-  If you have an SFX package - just run it.
+  If you have an executable package - just run it.
 The wizard will guide you through the setup process.
-  See the docs\whatsnew.eng.txt file for the version history.
+  See the docs\whatsnew.eng.txt file for the short overview of recent changes.

   Directories:

- \devel   - additional libraries and examples
+ \devel   - additional contributed libraries and examples
  \docs    - documentation
  \lib     - standard libraries, common ANS and non ANS extensions like float.f, locals.f ...
  \samples - debugged GUI and console mode samples.